 - Free of impurities such as Oyster Shell Calcium

-    Naturally, the bigger a tortoise gets, the more food they will need, though if you’re living in an area where it’s safe to put them outdoors, they will generally meet the bulk of their dietary needs by eating weeds.
+Naturally, the bigger a tortoise gets, the more food it will need, though if you’re living in an area where it’s safe to put them outdoors, it will generally meet the bulk of its dietary needs by eating weeds.

 This means you wouldn’t need to feed them produce more than once every 2-4 days, saving you a lot of money.

 Of course, the types of food you’ll need to get for your tortoise will vary depending on the type of environment they live in in the wild.